GWang2022/iGDP/README.md

 * The file `final_genome.fa` is the final genome after contamination removal.

-* ## Negative filtering mode: select sequences from all non-Ciliophora contaminants and then keep the rest as the target genome
+## Negative filtering mode
+This mode first selects sequences from all non-Ciliophora contaminants and then keep the rest as the target genome.

 # Update
 * 2022/10/14